mcjazzyfunky/archived-php-prelude/README.md

 ## Dynamic objects

 Instead of handling records in associative arrays, it's possible to use dynamic objects where each property can be accessed using "->" arrow.
-The advantage is that this is syntactically much nicer and a it will throw a RuntimeException in case that someone will try to read a property that does not exist.
+The advantage is that this is syntactically much nicer then with associative arrays and a it will throw a RuntimeException in case that someone will try to read a property that does not exist.
 The disadvantage is that dynamic objects use PHP's magic functions internally which is slower than accessing values in an associative array.
 Dynamic objects are actually quite handy to be used in database query results.
+As a rule of thumb, it's always fine to use dynamic objects in areas where you do not necessarily need the highest performance possible (e.g. in cronjobs), for high performance multi-client environment they may not be the best choice.

 ```php
 $user = new DynObject([